 Health | July 12, 2021

-Taking Steps to Manage COPD – Chronic obstructive pulmonary disease (COPD) is costly in every sense of the word.
-It is the fourth leading cause of death in the United States, and it accounts for $1.5 billion in medical spending annually.
-Up to 3 million Canadian may be living with the disease, many of them still undiagnosed, and those who suffer from it experience a reduced quality of life and often have difficulty performing their regular daily activities.
-Once a person is admitted or readmitted to the hospital for COPD, he or she usually begins to experience a decline in health.
+Up to 3 million Canadians may be living with the disease, many of them still undiagnosed.
+Those suffering from it experience a reduced quality of life and often have difficulty performing daily activities.
+Once a person is admitted or readmitted to the hospital for COPD, they usually begin to experience a decline in health.
 Self-management of COPD is therefore crucial to enable the person to retain as much independence as possible for as long as possible.

 Five percent of all deaths globally in 2005 were attributed to COPD, a preventable disease most commonly caused by smoking.

-While it may seem contrary to suggest that a person who is easily winded and may have breathing difficulties exercise regularly, studies show that exercise is a key component to managing the disease and preventing hospital admissions and readmissions.
+While it may seem contrary to suggest that a person who is easily winded and may have breathing difficulties exercises regularly, studies show that exercise is a key component to managing the disease and preventing hospital admissions and readmissions.
 In one study of 340 patients who were followed for a year, usual physical activity accounted for a 46% reduced risk of hospital readmissions, which is good news for COPD patients.

 While COPD patients may need the intervention of medical professionals to help them treat and manage the disease, taking these small steps can go far in helping them enjoy activities and live life to the fullest.